raggleton/PythiaPlotter/README.md

 	python PythiaPlotter.py

 	```
+	The output PDF file is `qcdScatterSmall.pdf`.
 	Note that by default, this will also run `dot` over the GraphViz file to produce a PDF plot.
 If you don't want it to, use `-nD|--noDot` flag.

 - If you want all the particle names in the resultant PDF to look nice, use the `--convertTex` flag.
 Note that this is still experimental.
 In particular, running latex gives errors.
 Keep pressing `ENTER` though and it will still produce a nice PDF.
+For example, see `qcdScatterSmallConvert.pdf`, produced by running `python PythiaPlotter.py --convertTex`.

 - If you used the `-nD|--notDot` flag, to run `dot` over your GraphViz file to make the plot:
 	```